The “Yes, Homework!” Policy at White Oaks School – Updated for 2017-2018

 - We recognize that learning happens throughout a child’s day, and that children are most engaged when they are pursuing their own goals.
 We want to help make room in our students’ day for all kinds of learning!

 Our staff engaged in a series of evidence-based conversations about what young children need in order to thrive.
-In addition, Superintendent Baker and our Board of Trustees continue to engage in community conversations about a revised district homework policy TK-Grade 8, how it will support our strategic plan, and the district’s next steps towards adoption of a new policy.
 The following key points from research and our experience have been highlighted along this journey:

 - Homework assignments should be purposeful, meaningful, and tailored to the individual needs of students

 - Daily reading is key to each child’s long-term success